EC528-Fall-2024/hybrid-tx-analytical-epoxy/apiary/etl-demo/README.md

 mvn clean && mvn package && mvn spring-boot:run
 ```

 Then, navigate to `localhost:8081` to view this new social network!
-You should see the Nectar homepage:
+You should see the ETL homepage:
 <img src='app_screenshot.jpg' width="500">

 We can start ETL process by clicking on the button.